aixoss/aix-puppet/README.md

    - 'nimpush' targets are now reset between each 'nimpush' clause info ./manifests/init.pp this was not the case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into ./manifests/init.pp.
- #### 0.5.7
+ #### 0.5.5:
    - Rubocop warnings removal
-   - fix custom type 'clean' parameter is changed to 'force' parameter If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
-By default force is set to 'no', meaning we keep everything.
- #### 0.5.8
+ #### 0.5.4:
-   - Again Rubocop warnings removal
-   - Robustify suma error paths: better flow of exceptions and errors
-   - Change the path where flrtvc yaml files are stored.
-They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./output/flrtvc direcory.
+   - add status before and after ifix removal, as these status exist before and after ifix installation.
+Commonnalize status output persistance into Flrtvc.step_status method.<br>
+    These files can be found:<br>
+     ./output/logs/PuppetAix_StatusAfterInstall.yml<br>
+     ./output/logs/PuppetAix_StatusAfterRemoval.yml<br>
+     ./output/logs/PuppetAix_StatusBeforeInstall.yml<br>
+     ./output/logs/PuppetAix_StatusBeforeRemoval.yml<br>
+   - better management of downloads : for example for timeout on ftp download, the failed urls are identified as being in failure, and are listed at the end of download phase.
+If you run flrtvc a second time, after a fist time which had download failures, only failed urls downloads are attempted.<br>
-  #### 0.5.9
+ #### 0.5.3:
-   - flrtvc NIM resource rebuilt each time, and not reused if it exists
-   - better logs in flrtvc flow
-   - review of README.md
+   - validation messages of custom type contain contextual messages<br>
+   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.<br>
+ #### 0.5.2:
+   - add 'to_step' parameter to "download" custom type, to control execution of the two steps 'suma preview' and 'suma download' separately.
+By setting 'to_step' to "preview", only "preview" is performed.
+By default "download" is performed.<br>
-  #### 0.6
+ #### 0.5.1:
-   - commit
+   - fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing
+   - renaming of "./output/facter/sp_per_tl.yml" file to
+     "./output/facter/sp_per_tl.yml.June_2018",
+     so that this file is generated at least once after installation.
+This file contains the matches between Technical Levels and Service Packs for all releases.<br>
  ### Debugguing tips
+ Shell environments may cause errors with underlying (shell) system commands.
+ So, it may require an unset of the terminal environment before use.
- If ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal behaviour, not well explained.
-In that case, perform 'unset ENV' before retrying.
+  (For example, if ever you have in your environment this variable set : 'ENV=/.kshrc', this can lead to abnormal behaviour, not well explained.
+In that case, perform 'unset ENV' before retrying.)